jeroll4514/dft2tb/README.md

 ## Directories
 - `build`: upon compilation, will store all .o and .mod files
-- `executables`: upon compilatio,n will store all executables
+- `executables`: upon compilation, will store all executables
 - `src`: source codes for all processes

 ## `SIESTA` version notice